 But for the extremist there’s something better than The Chute; to climber’s left another system of couloirs, steeper and less defined, drops to the lake.
 We’d heard about this line and lusted in our hearts.
 And Powder Bob had another idea.
 During one of his many Grizzly trips, he’d spied a small but unforgettable couloir on the other side of the lake.
 The plan was to do a double — on all new terrain.
 That was convincing enough for this jaded fanatic.

 To make the trip complete, Lisa and I loaded the family into our Honda for a trailhead overnight.
-We brought our 4-year-old along as the family provider — with his fishing he’s getting one up on me — a mere writer.
-Yes, only our second family camping trip.
+The load included our 4-year-old.
+This was just our second ever family camping trip.
 After three hours of stuffing our motorized skate-board, and loading the roof rack in style worthy of Grapes of Wrath, we sagged up the highway then bounced the rough road to the campground at Grizzly Reservoir.
 I had a pretty good headache by then, which the fishing mitigated till our hooks kept coming up dry.
 My headache got worse when the guys next to us pulled in a harvest that resembled a tuna haul.
 In pity, or perhaps just so they could keep fishin’, they gave us dinner.

 The aroma of sizzling trout wafted over our campsite as the setting sun glinted off the reservoir.
-My son stalked chipmunks with his toy bow.
+Our young squire stalked chipmunks with his toy bow.
 He’s taking this provider stuff seriously.
 I told him we had to eat what he killed, and prayed his arrows were dull.

 A 4-year-old’s second camping trip is a touchstone experience.
 The guy wouldn’t stop running, and we finally duct taped him into his sleeping bag to control him.
 It seemed like a good idea to sleep under the stars – ’till we had to count them.
 After that we explained God and outer space, and chased away several bears and lions.
 It’s not exactly bliss, but the contact high you get from the kid is pretty good.